ronnie-issa/BSC-2/docs/embedded-variations-guide.md

 - **Maintainability**: Easier to manage product-specific variations
 - **Performance**: Fewer API calls needed to fetch product data
 - **Flexibility**: Can easily add or modify variations for specific products without affecting others

+## Advanced

+**Contentful: Multiple Images Per Variation**

+For a more advanced setup with multiple images per variation:

+1. Create a "Variation Gallery" content type with:

+   - A reference to a Variation
+   - A media field for multiple images

+2. Update your code to handle multiple images per variation, enabling image galleries for each color.